rebelwarrior/numenera/character_creation.md

 Foci are like super-powers or feats of ability your character can do.
 They can be used to enhance to your tier abilities, like a jack that works the back alleys is a thief, but they don't always have to.

-Look at teh [Foci Table]({{ site.url}}/tables/foci) which has comic book and movie references and fantasy class hints to help you choose.
+Look at the [Foci Table]({{ site.url}}/tables/foci) which has comic book and movie references and fantasy class hints to help you choose.

 <br>
 For example: Do you want to play a character like Super Mario?